Vitor-W-Espindola/Feather-s-Fight-with-Django/README.md

 <p></p>

-The Dashboard shows all author's publications, pending requests, and saved publications.
+The Dashboard shows author's published articles, pending requests and also saved articles.

-## New Publication
+## New Article

-Every time an author wants to publish a new article, the first thing to do is to click on "**New Publication**" (:O).
+Every time an author wants to publish a new article, the first thing to do is to click on "**New Article**" (:O).

-This leads the author to a friendly New Publication page, where will be written **title and content of the new article**.
+This leads the author to a friendly New Article page, where  **title and content** will be written.

 <div align="center">